 1a. copper or plastic basket: the holding basket/sling is also size dependant on the work.
 Some resourcefulness will be needed.
 Whatever plastic is used must be chemical and heat resistant.
 Shown below is a source for PTFE(teflon) mesh from which holding apparatus can be constructed.

-3. cupric sulphate: Reactive Metals Studio
+3. cupric sulphate: Reactive Metals Studio or chemical supply houses

 4. Stones: Gesswein